Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Select an environmental quiz.
 3. Start the quiz.

+**Expected Result:** The quiz should load and users interact with the questions.

-**Expected Result:** The quiz loads and users can interact with the questions.
+**Actual Result:** The quiz loads and users can interact with the questions.

 ---